SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 • Hammer

-Step 1: Make the initial cuts
+Step 1: Make the Initial Cuts

 Start by making straight-edge cuts using a mitter or circular saw.
 This way you can be more organized and set up for the complex curved cuts.
 Follow the detailed diagram and instructions below to cut the piece accordingly: